Ryobi has simply done the IMPOSSIBLE this time! It has offered a 10” cordless electric chainsaw that’s perfect for small-duty cutting tasks.

-Our Ryobi 18v Chainsaw Review – First Impressions and Unboxing
+Our Ryobi 18v Chainsaw Review in 2022 – First Impressions and Unboxing

 I got Ryobi P546 a few months back for my wife as she wanted to clean the backyard of the home on her own.
 (You know!
-Ladies Empowerment!)
+Women Empowerment!)

 Anyways, I took the chainsaw in my hand, and it felt like I’m holding a toy or something.
 It was THAT compact and lightweight.

 I didn’t get any battery with the package as I already had a spare one available at my disposal.
-Tucked it right in and the chainsaw was operational.
+Tucked it right awayand the chainsaw was operational.

 A little bit weird, but the tool didn’t offer any protection, i.e., there was no safety chain brake installed in it.
 But, there was no kickback so it wasn’t an issue.